astronomer/docs/learn/error-notifications-in-airflow.md

 ## Notifiers

-Airflow 2.6 added the concept of [notifiers](https://airflow.apache.org/docs/apache-airflow/stable/howto/notifications.html), which are pre-built or custom classes and can be used to standardize and modularize callback functions.
+Airflow 2.6 added the concept of [notifiers](https://airflow.apache.org/docs/apache-airflow/stable/howto/notifications.html), which are pre-built or custom classes and can be used to standardize and modularize the functions you use to send notifications.
+Notifiers get passed to the relevant `*_callback` parameter of your DAG depending on what event you want to trigger the notification.

+Notifiers are defined in provider packages or imported from the include folder and can be used across any of your DAGs.
+This feature has the advantage that community members can define and share functionality previously used in callback functions as Airflow modules, creating pre-built callbacks to send notifications to other data tools.

 An Airflow notifier can be created by inheriting from the `BaseNotifier` class and defining the action which should be taken in case the notifier is used in the `.notify()` method.